About The Health Protocol

 How do I begin?

-Not with a complete overhaul.
-With one or two changes that are sustainable for you.
-A walk after dinner.
-Replacing one ultra-processed item with a whole-food alternative.
-Bringing the last meal of the day earlier by an hour.
+Not with a complete overhaul, but with one or two changes that are sustainable for you: a walk after dinner, replacing one ultra-processed item with a whole-food alternative, bringing the last meal of the day an hour earlier.
 The framework rewards consistent, sustainable practice over heroic compliance.
+The seminar is built precisely for that path, six step-by-step modules with the workbook; the Module 1 preview is open without enrollment, and those who prefer to read first can start with the book.

 Should I read the book first or take the seminar first?

-Either path works.
-Many buyers do both, often in parallel.
-The seminar references chapter readings throughout, and the workbook ships with the seminar, so the source material is always at hand.
+Either path works, and many do both, often in parallel.
+The seminar is self-sufficient and you do not need the book to take it; the book adds depth for those who want the extended source of the framework, and the seminar references chapter readings throughout, with the workbook shipping alongside so the source material is always at hand.

 How long does the seminar take to complete?